Axway/amplify-fusion-labs/llm-guardrail-connectors/README.md

 * Click the link integration button for `POST /v1/chatcomple` and select Create New Integration
   ![image](images/lab1_create_api_step04.png)

-* Enter an integration name, `post-chatcomplete` and click Link Integration and expand the Operations component in your API Server lnked integration and add a map component
+* Enter an integration name, `post-chatcomplete`, and click Link Integration
   ![image](images/lab1_create_api_step05.png)
+* Expand the Operations component in your API Server linked integration and add a map component
   ![image](images/lab1_create_api_step06.png)

 We are going to hard code the response for now and later replace with actual data.